|Itaewon Special Tourist Zone (이태원 관광특구)|

 |Itaewon was the first special tourist zone designated in 1997 among the 5 special tourist zones in Seoul.
 It is a multicultural place where over 20,000 foreigners live and is widely recognized by international visitors.

-At night, Itaewon is brilliantly illuminated by nightlife for those from abroad and home alike.
-Travelers can taste cuisines and cultures from around the globe on World Food Street where there are 40 restaurants owned by foreigners.
+At night, Itaewon is brilliantly illuminated by nightlife for those from abroad and home-alike.
+Travelers can taste cuisines and cultures from around the globe on the World Food Street where there are 40 restaurants owned by foreigners.
 Since the late 1990s, an increase in the number of tourists from Southeast Asia and the Middle East has transformed the streets from being US Army-oriented into streets of cultural diversity.
 In October, the “Itaewon Global Village Festival” takes place with a range of performances and events.
 Most of the staff at the stores can speak English, Japanese or Chinese.

 * Current State of Itaewon Special Tourist Zone